 WMS Clubs and Activities

-The Westchester Middle School Activities Program is primarily an after school program designed to bring students in grades five through nine together in less structured, informal settings.
+The Westchester Middle School Activities Program is primarily an after school program designed to bring students in grades six through nine together in less structured, informal settings.
 Trips are usually conducted on Fridays following dismissal, and our destinations are varied.
 Trips are occasionally restricted to one particular grade, but most are open to all interested Middle School students.
 The first trip of the year is usually to an area entertainment center where students can play mini-golf, ride go-carts, and enjoy laser tag games with friends.
 The School takes advantage of its proximity to New York City by offering students the opportunity to take trips to Broadway shows, professional sporting events, cultural institutions, and museums.
 Each trip usually includes a dinner at which students can socialize with their peers, and all trips are chaperoned by Windward faculty members.
 The costs of the trips vary, and stipends are available to subsidize families in need.

 Windward also offers a variety of clubs.
 The offerings are usually generated by student interest and meet either during recess or after school.
 Recess clubs meet one to five times each week while after-school clubs typically meet from 3 P.M. to 4:30 PM one day per week.
 Past clubs have included a meteorology club, art club, ping-pong club, chess club, duct tape club, history club, and cooking club.
 These clubs may meet for the entire year or for a three month period.
 Other clubs are established by the Guidance Department from time to time in order to address issues pertinent to particular groups of Windward students.
-Most recently, a 5th grade “Girls Club” was held one day each week at lunch.

 Students are encouraged to speak with Mr. Steiker, Director of Activities, if they wish to start a new club.